North Star in Action: Amplitude’s North Star Metric and Inputs

-(WLUs).
+Amplitude’s North Star is designed around a North Star Metric that Amplitude calls Weekly Learning Users (WLUs).
 Amplitude defines WLUs as “the count of active Amplitude users who have shared a learning that is consumed by at least two other people in the previous seven days.”

+Amplitude has identified three Inputs to WLUs that are related to activating customers and encouraging users to create and share their insights.
 Each Input is a key facet of Amplitude’s team-focused, learning-focused strategy.

 These Inputs are:

-(AO).
+- Activated Organizations (AO).
 These are organizations that have exceeded five WLUs.

-(BL).
+- Broadcasted Learnings (BL).
 These are things like charts, dashboards, and notebooks consumed by two or more people in a seven-day period.
 In other words, the user “broadcasts” something they learned, and someone checks it out.

-(CoL).
+- Consumption of Learnings (CoL).
 These describe the total reach of the BLs in an organization.
 Maybe that one notebook ends up being viewed by lots of people.

 Abbie Kouzmanoff, Product Manager at Amplitude, explains the value of the WLUs North Star like this: